regamii/WgMeshAPI/docs/peer/id/delete.md

 - **Auth** : `x-access-token: <jwt>`

 ## Example Call
 In this example an existing peer is deleted from a specific network address.
-In this example the JWT belongs to either a 'normal' user, or admin.
 In `x-access-token: <jwt>`, `<jwt>` is replaced with a JWT acquired from the `/token` endpoint.

 ```sh
 curl -X DELETE -H "x-access-token: eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJpZCI6MSwiZXhwIjoxNjE2ODQ2MTk5LjY2OTg4MTZ9.CMUrx135QNlUH0NsKO8rXg724dcQjhHPuPyptBwxP4U" http://wgmeshapi/api/netaddr/1/peer/1